 A reliable platform will offer 24/7 uptime and use high-quality A2P routes without gray routes or aggregators.
 The platform’s network and API software should be secure and offer authentication and secure data transfer like transport layer security (TLS) and secure socket layer (SSL).

 A scalable API provider will offer a cloud-based communications solution that allows your client or company to use SMS, MMS, and voice APIs in its software.
 The cloud offers nearly unlimited scalability, allowing a business to add users and phone numbers on demand and increase network resources instantly.

 Cost also factors into scalability.
 A metered or per-use payment model lets your client or company pay for the messages or calls used over a period of time rather than a flat rate for a limited amount of usage.

 Flowroute is an SMS API platform that offers scalable, reliable, and secure SMS, MMS, and voice services on a metered payment model.
 We provide 99.999% uptime with 30-second failover services to enhance the reliability of your client or company’s communications, 24/7.
-With zero grey routes and aggregators, we can send messages worldwide using almost 15,000 rate centers.
-Get started with an API from Flowroute today.
+With zero gray routes and aggregators, we can send messages worldwide using our network of rate centers.
+Get started with an enterprise text messaging solution from Flowroute today.